Cloud Computing

 ssh-keygen -b 4096

-Now, we're going to push the public key to your server and login as the new user your create above with adduser.
+Now, we will push the public key to your server and log in as the new user you created above with adduser.

 ssh-copy-id -i your_public_key.pub user@host